ethereum-optimism/optimism/glossary.md

 [execution engine]: /glossary.md#execution-engine

-The execution engine is responsible for executing transactions in blocks and computing the resulting state roots, log roots and block hash.
+The execution engine is responsible for executing transactions in blocks and computing the resulting state roots, receipts roots and block hash.

 Both L1 (post-[merge]) and L2 have an execution engine.